 - Try not to be anxious about how you are feeling: there’s no set way that you ‘should’ be feeling, so try to go with the flow and accept your emotional response.
 At times, your emotions will feel very intense and at others you may feel lacking in energy and not interested in anything.
 Even if you have experienced a major bereavement before, this time may be different because you will have had a different relationship with the person who has died recently.

 - Try not to be upset or offended: sometimes people who mean well, might say or do the wrong thing.
 There are a lot of clichés that people use when someone has died.
 Usually when they don’t know what to say, but feel they should say something.
 Try to appreciate the effort that they have made to show they care.

 - Try not to feel rejected: you may hear your bereaved parent voicing thoughts such as, ‘I just want to be with him now, there’s nothing left for me.’
 This may be hard to hear when you are dealing with your own grief and you may feel upset or rejected.
 To help overcome this, focus on your relative’s needs, and reassure him or her that they are still important to others.
 Immediate family members may wish to be more specific: ‘We all really miss Dad and we know it’s hardest for you.
 But we really love you and need you.'

 - It’s ok to laugh: losing a loved one will generate a lot of mixed emotions and memories.
 Don’t feel that they all have to be sad.
 It can be really comforting to share happy and funny memories of the person who died, even if you then share some tears as well.
-It’s alright to smile at other things too – you are not betraying the memory of the person who has died.
+It’s all right to smile at other things too – you are not betraying the memory of the person who has died.